 cats can.
 And the answer is, Yes.
 If a Shih Tzu licks its coat quite a bit and if daily grooming is not done to brush out stray, loose hairs, it is possible for a hair ball to develop and consequently, obstruct the airway.

-Other types of blockage can be an issue if a Shih Tzu mouths a non-food item and this is quite common with dogs.
+Other types of blockage could happen if a Shih Tzu mouths a non-food item and this is quite common with dogs.
 Anything that is on the floor is a potential choking hazard… This includes hair ties, keys, coins, etc. Puppies love to mouth just about everything in order to understand what it is - food or not, and adult dogs may mouth objects due to boredom or simply curiosity.

 The object may then become trapped in the throat and this can cause a Shih Tzu to make retching motions, gag and/or dry heave.